HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 # Rich text editor toolbar configuration options

+The TinyMCE Editor requires a minimum supported Java level of 1.8.
+If you are unable to move to Java 8, it is recommended that you use the out-of-the-box, default CKEditor provided with HCL Digital Experience (DX).

-## Using TinyMCE editor in the HCL Web Content Manager Authoring portlet
+## Using TinyMCE editor in the WCM authoring portlet

-The TinyMCE editor is available for use in HCL's Digital Experience Authoring Portlet and also for [inline editing](wcm_config_prop_authoring.md#default-in-place-editing-mode).
-To configure TinyMCE for use in the Authoring Porlet navigate to the 'Edit Shared Settings' link in the 'Preferences' dropdown menu on the Web Content Authoring Portlet page.
+You can use the TinyMCE editor in the Web Content Manager (WCM) authoring portlet and in [inline editing](wcm_config_prop_authoring.md#default-in-place-editing-mode).
+To use TinyMCE in the Authoring Porlet, go to **Preferences > Edit Shared Settings** in the authoring portlet page.

 **Web Content Authoring (Library Explorer)** > **Preferences** > **Configure**

-On the 'Edit Shared Settings' page, open the 'Editor Options' dropdown menu, open the 'Select the rich text editor to use in rich text fields' dropdown menu and choose 'Enhanced Editor'.
-Click OK.
+On the **Edit Shared Settings** page, click the **Editor Options** dropdown menu, open the 'Select the rich text editor to use in rich text fields' dropdown menu and choose 'Enhanced Editor'.
+Click **OK**.

 **Configure** > **Editor Options** > **Select the rich text editor to use in rich test fields** > **Enhanced Editor**

 Create a new piece of content with rich text using the TinyMCE Editor.

-## Using a custom configuration with TinyMCE editor in the HCL Web Content Manager Authoring portlet
+## Using a custom configuration with TinyMCE editor in the WCM authoring portlet

-!!!note
+!!!note "Notes"
-    These customization steps only apply to the Enhanced editor used in the HCL Web Content Manager authoring portlet.
+    - These customization steps only apply to the Enhanced editor used in the HCL Web Content Manager authoring portlet.

-!!!note
-    If working in a clustered deployment, run these steps on the primary node only.
+    - If working in a clustered deployment, run these steps on the primary node only.
 Re-sync the cluster when steps are complete.

 1. The TinyMCE editor uses a custom configuration file that is named tiny_config.jsp to set custom parameters for the toolbar.
 Copy your custom configuration file to wp_profile_root\PortalServer\wcm\shared\app\config\tinymce.